CPernet/matlab-bayesian-estimation/README.md

 Now specify the MCMC properties and run JAGS:
 ```
 %% Specify MCMC properties
-% Number of MCMC steps that are saved for each chain
+% Number of MCMC steps that are saved for EACH chain
+% This is different to Rjags, where you would define the number of
+% steps to be saved for all chains together (in this example 12000)
-numSavedSteps = 10000;
+numSavedSteps = 4000;

 % Number of separate MCMC chains
 nChains = 3;

-% Number of steps that are thinned, matjags will only keep every nth step
+% Number of steps that are thinned, matjags will only keep every nth
-% This does not affect the number of saved steps.
-I.e. in order to compute
+% step.
+This does not affect the number of saved steps.
+I.e. in order
-% 10000 saved steps, matjags/JAGS will compute 50000 steps
+% to compute 10000 saved steps, matjags/JAGS will compute 50000 steps
+% If memory isn't an issue, Kruschke recommends to use longer chains
+% and no thinning at all.
 thinSteps = 5;

 % Number of burn-in samples